msteffan/fundamentals/05_a_fleeting_glimpse/01_guide_movies.md

 <%= link_to 'New Movie', new_movie_path %>
 ```

+Make sure to save all the files you just edited.

 Excellent!
 Believe it or not, our app is ready to go!

 Start up your application by running the following command in your terminal.